MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 ![match-tile.png](media/match-tile.png)

 In the *Match* page below, some matches were already automatically identified based on your Map phase selections.
 However, since there are many ways and orders by which customer entities might be matched, this phase enables you to specify the match logic that best resonates with:
-- Your understanding of how your datasources are related to one another
+- Your understanding of how your data sources are related to one another
 - Your understanding of what sources are most reliable for your mapped attributes

 [replace with 11]